 Preliminary Trial for Research Study of IEMT Application to Psoriasis

-Study Supervisor: Andrew T. Austin
+Study Supervisors: Andrew T. Austin, Joanna Harper

 The purpose of this study is to test for efficacy of Integral Eye Movement Therapy (IEMT) in the treatment of psoriasis skin lesions.
 The rationale for the study is that dermal psoriasis is responsive to stress states and IEMT has been demonstrated to be effective for alleviating such stress states.